 All absences from work that are unrelated to Covid-19 will be treated in the normal way in line with your contract.

 What if I am still in my probationary period and/or don’t have the contractual entitlement for occupational sick pay?

-If your absence is due to the Coronavirus and you either need to self-isolate or are diagnosed with the Coronavirus, you will receive full sick pay.
+If your absence is due to Coronavirus and you either need to self-isolate or are diagnosed with Covid-19, you will receive full sick pay.

 I have an hourly paid contract, what will I be paid if I’m sick / need to self-isolate or the college closes?

 Colleagues who have an hourly paid contract and are unable to attend work as a result of Covid-19 will be paid in line with the hours they were due to deliver.

 I’m unable to work my usual working pattern due to caring responsibilities; what should I do?

 Our expectation is that all colleagues should now be undertaking their normal working patterns.